Moisture meter: Damp wall, wet cellar - what to do?

 Long-term measures for dry masonry

 Permanent measures are essential to protect against water damage in the long term.
-One option is to apply waterproofing layers that prevent water from penetrating.
-Waterproof materials such as special plasters or paints can also help to protect the masonry and preserve the fabric of the building.
-Controlling the humidity in the room is also important.
+One option is to install waterproofing layers that prevent water from penetrating.
+With an Isofin horizontal barrier, you can create a permanent solution that will last for generations.

 Building maintenance: how to keep your home permanently protected